• Social Learning & Knowledge Management

 Many employee training programs struggle with a lack of interest from workers who fail to see the value or benefits of training courses to their personal success.
 Other employees may leave sessions early or simply skip classes outright if they perceive it to be boring or low-value.

 Corporate trainers are learning to do more with less as budgets get slashed year after year.
-In 2016 businesses in the U.S. increased their focus on training, yet budgets remained the same from the previous year.
-You know all the steps you need to take to make a training program successful — from design to implementation — but you will have to cut some corners.
+In 2016, businesses in the U.S. increased their focus on training, yet their budgets remained the same as in the previous year.
+You know all the steps you need to take to make a training program successful—from design to implementation—but you will have to cut some corners.

-Fail-proof Training Tip: In terms of the average number of hours required to develop a learning experience for employees, creating instructional video content is by far both the quickest and the cheapest.
+Fail-proof Training Tip: In terms of the average number of hours required to develop an employee learning experience, creating instructional video content is by far the quickest and cheapest option.
 If you’re trying to maximize learning throughout your organization while minimizing costs, an online video training platform will help you do more with less.

 In order to maximize resources available and minimize logistical expenses, it’s common for companies to offer intensive day(s)-long training programs.
 The reality is that people simply can’t absorb and remember all of that information in that amount of time, meaning even more than usual of what’s taught will be quickly forgotten and lost.

 Fail-proof Training Tip: Test video-based microlearning training methods, which can improve both learning and retention.
-Producing short, memorable training videos that present bursts of information in 5 to 10 minute chunks is easy with the right video presentation recording software.
-And best of all, when an employee inevitably forgets something shared in those lessons, they’ll simply be able to re-watch the video on-demand as needed to learn it again.
+Producing short, memorable training videos that present bursts of information in 5 to 10-minute chunks is easy with the right video presentation recording software.
+Best of all, when an employee inevitably forgets something shared in those lessons, they’ll simply be able to re-watch the video on demand as needed to learn it again.

-Ever heard the phrase “we’re flying the plane while we’re building it?”
+Have you ever heard the phrase, “We’re flying the plane while we’re building it?”
 This concept of “ship it, then fix it, then ship it again” was born in Silicon Valley and has become a standard business practice in many businesses working hard to stay ahead of the game.
 Chances are your L&D teams will not have the luxury of carefully planning and strategically executing formal training programs throughout the organization 100 percent of the time.

 When employees don’t use the skills they’ve learned after training, knowledge decay sets in very quickly.
 New skills have to be practiced and applied.
 Without a strategy for reinforcing new skills after the training ends, 90% of what your employees were taught could be lost.

-Sometimes we want to believe that technology will solve all our training problems, but a mobile app or even e-learning authoring tool alone will not guarantee the success of a corporate training program.
-And selecting technology that doesn’t align with the company’s specific needs can also be a mistake.
+Sometimes, we want to believe that technology will solve all our training problems, but a mobile app or even an e-learning authoring tool alone will not guarantee the success of a corporate training program.
+Selecting technology that doesn’t align with the company’s specific needs can also be a mistake.

 Fail-proof Training Tip: Perform a training-needs assessment before purchasing new technologies.
 The types of skills gaps you have within your organization will dictate the technologies you need most to help maximize learning within your organization.
 Look for employee training technologies that can support the instructional design of your core programs before, during, and after training.